FelixAburto/Phishing-Email-Analysis-Automation/README.md

 <h2>Program Description</h2>

-This program is designed to extract to extract key information from eml files using regular expressions. it is also designed to extract any and all file attatchments from the eml file and calculate the SHA256 and MD5 hash values of each attatchment.
+This program is designed to extract key information from eml files using regular expressions.
+It is also designed to extract any and all file attatchments from the eml file and calculate the SHA256 and MD5 hash values of each attachment.

 <h2>Program walk-through:</h2>